leon-ai/docs.getleon.ai/docs/guide/http-api.md

 #### Example 1

-Let's try an example with the run action of the greeting module.
+Let's try an example with the "run" action of the "greeting" module.

 ```bash title="Information"
 Package: leon